josephlevy222/RichTextEditor/README.md

 ## License

-RichTextKit is available under the MIT license.
-See the [LICENSE][License] file for more info.
+RichTextEditor is available under the MIT license.
+See the LICENSE file for more info.